 Books are a great medium to teach children about the current climate crisis by presenting the issues in ways that are accessible to them without creating fear.
 Children can also be important voices in the fight for climate action.
-Check out this list of books that encourages children to activists for the community and their environment, even if they are young.
+Check out this list of books that encourages children to be activists for the community and their environment, even if they are young.

 Children may be little, but their voices can be loud.
 Especially during the last year or so, we’ve seen a significant increase in activism led by children and young adults.
-They are the future, and they are quickly coming to realize that they will inherit the mess governments, corporations and (frankly) adults are leaving behind.
+They are the future, and they are quickly coming to realize that they will inherit the mess governments, corporations, and (frankly) adults are leaving behind.

 Picture Books About Environmental Advocacy

 These are a few of our favorite picture books we’ve read lately that remind kids they can be part of environmental advocacy and climate action.
 Young people’s voices matter.
 They can influence change even if they are small and still learning about the vast nature and extent of the climate crisis considerations.

 The Secret Of Black Rock by Joe Todd-Stanton

 Too often, we often don’t appreciate nature when we can’t understand it.
 Such is the case when a seemingly large rock formation routinely creates apparent danger for local fishermen.
 The town residents decide to destroy the rock, but a little girl advocates to save the rock after discovering how much life it supports just below the surface of the water.

 The book encourages children to respect our environment and look beyond what something might initially appear to be.
 It’s also a great reminder that children can have the power and influence to protect and care for what matters to them.